The Battle for Development in the Field of Military Medicine

 If you are expected to do a presentation make sure that you invest plenty of time and effort preparing it.
 Don’t forget your presentation will showcase the research you’ve carried out as well as how you plan and organise yourself.
 Practice running through your presentation to hone it and make sure it is clear, concise and meets the brief.

-5 Key points to remember are:
+The five key points to remember are:

 1. Structure your presentation well so that the content flows.
 It should have a clear introduction, main body and conclusion.